syncfusion-content/xamarin-docs/Xamarin/SfTreeMap/Getting-Started.md

 {% endtabs %}

-## Enable Legend
+## Enabling legends

-Color value of leaf nodes can be tracked with the help of tree map legend.
-Legend support is applicable only for the TreeMap whose leaf nodes are colored using RangeColorMapping.
-You can set [`ShowLegend`](https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfTreeMap.XForms~Syncfusion.SfTreeMap.XForms.LegendSettings~ShowLegend.html) property value to “True” to make the legend visible.
+The color value of leaf nodes can be tracked using tree map legend.
+The legend support is applicable only for the TreeMap whose leaf nodes are colored using RangeColorMapping.
+Set the value of [`ShowLegend`](https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfTreeMap.XForms~Syncfusion.SfTreeMap.XForms.LegendSettings~ShowLegend.html) property to “True” to make legends visible.

-## Label for Legends
+## Labels for legends

-You can customize the labels of the legend items using the [`LegendLabel`](https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfTreeMap.XForms~Syncfusion.SfTreeMap.XForms.Range~LegendLabel.html) property in RangeColorMapping.
+You can customize the labels of legend items using the [`LegendLabel`](https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfTreeMap.XForms~Syncfusion.SfTreeMap.XForms.Range~LegendLabel.html) property in RangeColorMapping.

 {% tabs %}